ZKBitcoinToken/ubuntu-22-24-Miner/zkBTC_miner_ubuntu_22_&_24/Readme.md

 then type
 `./1zkBTCMiner.sh`

-<b>Miner may restart computer after installing display driver graphics</b>
+<b>Script will restart computer after installing display driver graphics</b>
 <h2>To run the miner</h2>

 TO RUN SCRIPT OPEN TERMINAL IN FOLDER AND TYPE